[William Myers, Jr. and Daisy Myers sitting at home]

 -

-When the married couple moved to 43 Deepgreen Lane in August 1957, it sparked immediate hostility.
-They were met with racial epithets, a “KKK”-style cross burning, blaring music from a rented “party house” next door, eviction petitions, and other acts aimed at blocking desegregation.
-The cross, placed in a neighbor’s oil-burner vent, was set ablaze with rag-soaked Molotov cocktails (Philadelphia Inquirer, 1957b).
+The hostility the Myers' faced in the months after they purchased the home included racial epithets, a “KKK”-style cross burning, blaring music from a rented “party house” next door, eviction petitions, and other acts aimed at blocking desegregation.
+The cross, placed in a neighbor’s oil-burner vent, was set ablaze with Molotov cocktails (Philadelphia Inquirer, 1957b).
 While some dismissed it as the work of children, Police Chief J. Stewart rejected that claim.

-In mid-August, a crowd of about 250 Whites gathered outside the Myers home to protest their presence on Deepgreen Lane.
+In mid-August, a crowd of about 250 White people gathered outside the Myers home to protest their presence.
 Violence broke out, with rocks hurled at State Troopers and a journalist (Philadelphia Inquirer, 1957b).
-Despite relentless intimidation, the Myers family—backed by law enforcement and the courts—stood firm as the first Black family to integrate Levittown, Bucks County which was a national symbol for fair housing.
+Despite relentless intimidation, the Myers family—backed by law enforcement and the courts—stood firm as the first Black family to integrate Levittown, Bucks County.
+The steadfastness of the Myers' became a national symbol for fair housing.

 -